Books with a Child Protagonist (Bildungsroman Novels)

 Book Summary

-This is the first book in the ten-book series of Flavia de Luce mystery novels, set in 1950 England.
+This is the first book in the eleven-book series of Flavia de Luce mystery novels, set in 1950 England.
 The protagonist is 11-year-old Flavia, a quirky and precocious aspiring scientist who has an extra fascination with poison.
 When a series of mysterious events occur around her property, her life as a detective begins.
 Things escalate when a dying man is found in the cucumber patch, and Flavia is thrilled to investigate and track down clues.

 The Book Girls Say…

-From what we can tell, the entire series takes place when Flavia is 11 & 12, so if you’ve already read this one and enjoyed it, you can pick another and still fit right into the theme.
+From what we can tell, the entire series takes place when Flavia is 11 & 12, so if you’ve already read this one and enjoyed it, you can pick another and it will still fit right into the theme.

 If you have a suggestion for a book that you think would be a great addition to this list, please fill out this form.